ArkadiuszZ/HotelReservation/README.md

 #### Java JDK

-You can use [Oracle](https://www.oracle.com/technetwork/java/javase/downloads/index.html) or [OpenJDK](https://openjdk.java.net/install/index.html) for building this application from source.
+You can use [Oracle](https://www.oracle.com/technetwork/java/javase/downloads/index.html) or [OpenJDK](https://openjdk.java.net/install/index.html) to build this application from source.

 #### PostgreSQL Database